Asia-Pacific Beer Market Size and Share

 Recent Industry Developments

-• August 2025: United Breweries Ltd (UBL) invested INR 90 crore in setting up a canned beer production facility at its Nizam Brewery in Telangana.
-The expansion was aimed at increasing the brewery's capacity by 0.4 million hectolitres.
+• August 2025: United Breweries Ltd (UBL) has poured in INR 90 crore to establish a canned beer production unit at its Nizam Brewery in Telangana.
+This move boosts the brewery's capacity by 0.4 million hectolitres.

 Table of Contents for Asia-Pacific Beer Industry Report